Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 A Hydrovac brake servo was installed on left-hand drive 930s to allow easier depression of the brake pedal.

-The tachometer now housed a boost gauge, twin fuel pumps were fitted, the synchromesh on first and second gear was revised and the differential assembly was strengthened.
+A boost gauge was added (within the tach), twin fuel pumps were fitted, the synchromesh on first and second gear was revised and the differential assembly strengthened.

 The engine type number was changed from 930/50 to 930/52 and, in the case of US-market cars, from 930/51 to 930/53.

 An optional Martini stripe kit was also introduced.
-It followed a unique ‘Martini Turbo’ that was produced for the British Motor Show in October 1976.
-The show car also had special Fuhrmann orthopaedic seats trimmed in Martini colours.
+It came after a unique ‘Martini Turbo’ was produced for the British Motor Show in October 1976.
+This show car also had special Fuhrmann orthopaedic seats trimmed in Martini colours.
 These Fuhrmann seats became an expensive but rarely seen option.

 End of Production